 The Endurance pickup truck is unique in that it relies upon 4 in-wheel motors for propulsion.
 Elaphe's L-1500 Endurance In-Wheel Motors will propel the Endurance.

-Additionally, Lordstown is targeting more of the commercial market with its Endurance pickup truck and is not focused on the passenger vehicle segment.
+Additionally, Lordstown is targeting a more commercial market with its Endurance pickup truck and is not focused on the passenger vehicle segment.

-Endurance features a battery pack of around 70kWh in terms of capacity, which should provide up to 250 miles of range.
+Endurance features a battery pack of 109kWh in terms of capacity, which should provide around 250 miles of range.

 Horsepower: 600 HP